Aboriginal Education

 The Clontarf Foundation uses a unique, innovative and highly successful approach to target one of the most at risk groups in contemporary Australian society – young Aboriginal and Torres Strait Islander men.

-The Foundation partners with schools and communities to create ‘Clontarf academies’ which are embedded within the school grounds and education program.
+The Foundation partners with schools and communities to create Clontarf academies which are embedded within the school grounds and education program.

 Through the use of supportive relationships and environment, the students develop improved self-esteem and confidence which enables them to participate in education, employment and society in a positive way.

 Academy activities are planned within the focus areas of education, leadership, employment, well-being, life skills and sport.
-In order to remain in the programme, participants must continue to work at school and embrace the objectives of the Foundation.
+In order to remain in the program, participants must continue to work at school and embrace the objectives of the Foundation.

 The Foundation’s approach has been very successful, not only in attracting young men to school and retaining them but also in having them embrace more disciplined, purposeful and healthy lifestyles.